 2 Department of Land Administration plans and diagrams are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
 100).

-3 Footnote no longer applicable.

-4 Repealed by the Public Sector Management Act 1994 s.
+3 Repealed by the Public Sector Management Act 1994 s.
 110.

-5 Repealed by the Financial Legislation Amendment and Repeal Act 2006 s.
+4 Repealed by the Financial Legislation Amendment and Repeal Act 2006 s.
 3.